-Electronic Communications
+Electronic communications

-In line with Orica's commitment to sustainability, the Company encourages shareholders to receive information and communications from the Company and its share registry electronically.
-Shareholders may elect to receive electronic notification of releases of information by the Company and receive their Annual Report, Notice of AGM and proxy form by email.
+In line with Orica's commitment to sustainability, the Company encourages shareholders to receive all information and communications from the Company and its share registry electronically, including the Annual Report and shareholder meeting documents.
+Shareholders may also elect to receive electronic notification of releases of information by the Company by email.